urbit/the-urbit-book/book/care-and-feeding.md

-#   The Care and Feeding of Ships

-##  Learning Objectives:

-By completing this lesson, learners will be able to:

-- Confidently operate their Urbit ship.
-  - Start and run an Urbit ship.
-  - Carry out preventive maintenance and understand why each part matters.
-  - Recover from minor crashes without help.
-  - Recover from major crashes with guidance.

-Each lesson should take 15–20 minutes to complete.
-You should complete exercises as you read through the lesson.

----

 ##  What is Urbit?

 Urbit is a new vision for how an Internet can work:  secure, decentralized, and owned by the individuals and communities that build it.
 There's a lot of jargon involved, but the basic idea is that every part of the network has an encrypted censorship-proof communications channel to every other part.
 You don't need permission to spend or receive money, to publish or share software, or to say anything you like.